 People United hosted an away day for our small Happy Museum team over two days in Canterbury.
 Their careful facilitation, and attention to our wellbeing, created a positive, energising and memorable framing which encouraged us have an extremely open and fruitful discussion about our plans for the future.
 Hilary Jennings, Director, Happy Museums

-Arts and Kindness Mentoring Programme
+Arts and Kindness Mentoring Programme and training days

 Supporting creative pioneers in Kent